Sord/CGL Advert - November 1982

 PIPS: We've cracked the BASIC problem

-Sord seems to be advertising in reverse as it's starting out advertising software before any of its actual hardware, but that's probably because this is really an advert for potential resellers, rather than the public.
+Sord, which had been selling its M100 and M200 business-focused micros in the UK since the early part of 1979[1], is here advertising software rather than any of its actual hardware, but that's probably because this is really an advert for potential resellers, rather than the public.

 That said, it's still a bit abstract, as it's advertising its PIPS - Pan Information Processing System - as a solution to the problem of the BASIC programming language.

-It didn't do too well in the UK as its price put it in the "ferocious under £200 market"[1], but it was still more expensive that Sinclair's Spectrum or Commodore's 64 - both of which had thousands of software titles backing them up.
+It didn't do too well in the UK as although its price put it in the "ferocious under £200 market"[3], it was still more expensive that Sinclair's Spectrum or even Commodore's 64 - both of which had thousands of software titles backing them up.

 MSX didn't do that much either.
 Although the Japanese invasion had been feared since the 1970s, Japanese companies were hesitant to take on the highly-competitive UK market until they were absolutely sure, and by that time it was too late.